Islandora-Devops/isle-site-template/README.template.md

 ## Building

-You can build your development environment locally using `docker compose`
+You can build your development environment locally using `docker compose`:

 ```bash
 docker compose --profile dev build
 ```

-This has the effect of...
+This builds the Drupal image so that it contains the Starter Site files that you downloaded locally earlier.

 ## Pulling Docker Images

-The `docker compose` file provided requires that you first pull the islandora images with the following command:
+The Docker Compose file provided requires that you pull the non-buildable islandora images with the following command:

 ```bash
 docker compose --profile dev --profile prod pull --ignore-buildable --ignore-pull-failures
 ```

-Both `dev` and `prod` are included so that...

 ## Running / Stoping / Destroying